ericbiewener/obsidian-lock-screen-plugin/README.md

+## 🚨 NOT UNDER ACTIVE DEVELOPMENT 🚨

+Feel free to fork!

 # Obsidian Lock Screen Plugin

 Adds lock screen functionality to Obsidian. _This is a UI-only feature; no actual filesystem encryption is taking place._